davanstrien/flyswot/README.rst

 Features
 --------

 `flyswot` is a Command Line Tool for detecting 'fake' flysheets.
+TODO add description of project

 * unix style search patterns for matching images to predict against
 * produces a csv output containing the paths to the input images, the predicted label and the models confidence for that prediction.

 Requirements